tangowhisky37/CoderDojo/Pages/Links-To-Maker-Projects-And-Tools-For-Kids.md

-## Links To Maker Projects & Tools For Kids

 Parent's looking for links to maker projects (software projects, hardware or electronics projects, etc.) aimed at kids including tools that they could use can consider the links below -

 * [ScratchJr](http://scratchjr.org/)